sindre0830/Weather-Events/README.md

 #### Keys

-Since this is a project, we wanted to make it as easy as possible for the people who are testing.
-We therefore decided to add firestore's service account key and the keys to the APIs we are using.
+Since this is a project, we wanted to make it as easy as possible for the people who are validating this project.
+We therefore decided to add the API keys we are using (need to register to get them) in the repository.
 In a real life setting, this would not be an option, as this is information that should not be available to the public.
 We would either make an encrypted file that contains the sensitive information, or not pushed it to the repository.

 #### Design Decisions